Sharp upper tail behavior of line ensembles via the tangent method: Monotonicity proofs assumption verification

 Thus

-Now it is easy to see that $B_1'$ (now distributed as $\mu^{k-1,\vec w', \vec z'}_{-\infty, \infty}$) is dominated by the lowest indexed curve of an ensemble distributed as $\smash{\mu^{k, \vec w, \vec z}_{-\infty, \infty}}$, as the latter ensemble is obtained from the first by increasing all the endpoint values and including an extra curve at the bottom (which can be regarded as a lower boundary and thus, by Lemma~\ref{l.monotonicity}, pushes the top curve up).
-Thus, again since $A$ is an increasing event, and since the dominating ensemble is the same in law as the original ensemble $(B_1, \ldots, B_k)$,
+Now it is easy to see that $B_1'$ (the top curve of an ensemble distributed as $\mu^{\vec w', \vec z\,', \infty, g}_{N-1, H_{\infty}}$) is dominated by the top curve of an ensemble distributed as $\smash{\mu^{\vec w, \vec z, \infty, g}_{N, H_{\infty}}}$, as the latter ensemble is obtained from the first by increasing all the endpoint values and including an extra curve at the bottom (which is pointwise larger than $g$ and can be regarded as a lower boundary that, by Lemma~\ref{l.monotonicity}, pushes the top curve up).
+Thus, again since $A$ is an increasing event, and since the dominating ensemble is the same in law as the original ensemble $(B_1, \ldots, B_N)$,

-thus completing the proof in the positive temperature, Brownian bridge case.
-The other Brownian motion case is analogous; we just uses Lemma~\ref{l.bm monotonicity} on monotonicity of reweighted Brownian motion ensembles instead of Lemma~\ref{l.monotonicity}.

-The zero temperature cases of Brownian motion is analogous to that for Brownian bridge and we indicate the changes needed for the latter.
-First, we need to replace the $-\infty$ lower boundary with $g$ throughout.
-The only place where a change is needed is in the justification of the stochastic domination claim made right after \eqref{e.bk proof monotonicity}, that the top curve of $\smash{\mu^{k-1,\vec w', \vec z'}_{g, \infty}}$ is dominated by the top curve of $\smash{\mu^{k, \vec w, \vec z}_{g, \infty}}$.
-This is clear by regarding the $k$\textsuperscript{th} curve of the latter ensemble as a lower boundary for the top $k-1$ curves and then making the comparison via Lemma~\ref{l.monotonicity}.
-(Note that this would not directly work in positive temperature, as the $k$\textsuperscript{th} curve need not be point-wise higher than $g$; this is why we assume a lower boundary of $-\infty$ in positive temperature, though we do expect the stochastic domination we are discussing to hold with a lower boundary condition even in positive temperature.)